 Always practice full-disclosure of all facts and information known in an objective and unbiased form and manner.

-Be truthful in ever form of interaction with all people.
+Be truthful in every form of interaction with all people.

 Accept only employment, engagements, and contracts you are qualified to undertake.